 No discipline approach will work for all kids and for all discipline issues.
 That said, we now know that effective discipline approaches all share the same characteristics.
 Here are seven rules that make discipline work:

 Rule 1: Love and discipline go together: Discipline is not synonymous with punishment.
-Disciplining a child is about teaching her appropriate behavior.
+Disciplining a child is about teaching them appropriate behavior.
 Show empathy.
 Hug or touch your child.
-Show her that you understand her feelings: “I know this makes you sad…”
+Show them that you understand their feelings: “I know this makes you sad…”

 Rule 2: Don’t sweat the small stuff: Kids will be kids and it is unfair to expect them to act like “small adults”.
 Not everything requires your attention.
 Pick your battles.